 1. In the mail

-Look through your mail carefully — you may get important notices from your current plan, Medicare, or Social Security about changes to your coverage or any extra help you may get paying for prescription drugs.
+Look through your mail carefully — you may get important notices from your current plan, Medicare, or Social Security about changes to your coverage or any Extra Help you may get paying for prescription drugs.

 You’ll also start to see brochures from companies that offer Medicare health and drug plans.
 Just remember, be smart about protecting your personal information and your identity — plans aren’t allowed to call or come to your home without an invitation from you.
-And, it’s against the law for someone who knows that you have Medicare to sell you a Marketplace plan.

 2. On your computer

-Take a moment as you enjoy these crisp mornings to tune into the Medicare information that’s out there.
+Take a moment as you enjoy these crisp mornings to review the Medicare information that’s out there.
 You may find a local event — somewhere right around the corner with counselors to help you, like your State Health Insurance Assistance Program.
 Don’t miss the chance to get personalized help if you need it!